gitgitgitgit-hub-when-the-whistle-go/alx-higher_level_programming/0x06-python-classes/README.md

 Data encapsulation is to handle data with getters and setters so it can’t be accidentally changed.

 But apparently pythoneers like to auto-contratry, so we are going to play it private but in the same time public and this can be achived by using decorators and private attributes.
-This will allow us to raise errors in case data is not conveniente
+This will allow us to raise errors in case data is not convenient.

+See 6-square.py or 100-singly_linked_list.py for examples.

 how to use decoration: https://python-course.eu/oop/properties-vs-getters-and-setters.php